 Humanity Next – Exploring Societal Futures – April 16th 2020

-A video of this webinar will appear here shortly
+View the video of the webinar here

 This series of webinars is hosted by Fast Future in partnership with IORMA.
 Moderated by global futurist Rohit Talwar of Fast Future, each webinar is designed to provide a widespread global exploration of key aspects of the post-pandemic future: from the impacts on humanity, the economy, and globalisation through to health, education, and the environment.

 In this seminar, an international panel of future thinkers and domain experts will explore the possible scenarios and consequences for society around the world as we come out of the pandemic and start to deal with the impacts and implications.
 Key topics to be explored will include:

 - Priorities – How might the balance play out between ensuring societal wellbeing and restoring economies?